orb-lang/helm/doc/md/helm.md

-   -- Back to normal mode and finish tearing down uv uv.tty_reset_mode() uv.stop()
+   -- Back to normal mode and finish tearing down uv uv.tty_reset_mode()

-   -- Make sure the terminal processes all of the above, -- then remove any spurious mouse inputs or other stdin stuff io.stdout:flush() io.stdin:read "*a"
+   -- Make sure the terminal processes all of the above io.stdout:flush()

    -- Restore the global environment setfenv(0, _G)